Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 The functionalities explicitly within the scope of the AudioScholar software include:

 -   **Lecture Recording:** Providing robust audio lecture recording capabilities via a dedicated mobile application.
 This feature accommodates real-time audio capture in both online and offline scenarios, offering flexibility for users in diverse learning environments.
 The recording functionality is designed to capture spoken content from lectures as high-quality audio.
+-   **Library & Playback:** Providing a centralized library to browse, search, and manage recordings on the mobile application.
+Includes a playback interface for reviewing audio, viewing AI-generated insights, and managing user notes.
 -   **Audio Upload:** Enabling users to upload pre-recorded audio files through both the web interface and the mobile application, supporting diverse user workflows and existing content.
 -   **AI-Powered Summarization:** Integrating with advanced AI APIs, specifically Google Gemini AI API [3], to automatically process audio recordings.
 This core feature will generate structured and concise summaries of lecture content, transforming lengthy audio into digestible key points.
 -   **Personalized Learning Material Recommendations:** Offering a personalized learning experience by recommending supplementary learning materials.
 The initial focus will be on curating relevant educational resources from YouTube, a widely used platform for academic content.
 -   **User Authentication and Account Management:** Implementing a secure and user-friendly authentication system within the mobile application.
-This will support multiple authentication methods, including federated login via Google OAuth 2.0 [4] and GitHub OAuth 2.0 [5], as well as traditional email/password login for user convenience and accessibility.
+This will support multiple authentication methods, including federated login via Google OAuth 2.0 [4] and GitHub OAuth 2.0 [5], traditional email/password login, forgot password recovery, and profile management for user convenience and accessibility.
 -   **Optional Cloud Synchronization:** Providing users with the option to synchronize their recordings and summaries to the cloud using Nhost Storage.
 This feature ensures data backup and accessibility across devices, enhancing user data security and flexibility.
 -   **PowerPoint Integration for Enhanced Summarization:** Allowing users to optionally upload lecture PowerPoint presentations.
 When available, these presentations will be used to augment the AI summarization process, significantly improving the accuracy and contextuality of the generated summaries by providing visual and structural context to the audio content.
 -   **Multi-User Support with Data Privacy:** Designing the system to support multiple users, each with individual accounts.
 Robust data privacy measures will be implemented to ensure that each user’s recordings, summaries, and personal data are securely segregated and protected.
 -   **Web Interface for Comprehensive Access:** Developing a web interface that provides users with a comprehensive platform to access their recordings, review generated summaries, and explore learning material recommendations.
 The web interface will also support audio file uploads, mirroring the functionality of the mobile application for broader accessibility.
 -   **Freemium Model Implementation:** Implementing a freemium service model with tiered feature access.
 The features available to users will be dynamically controlled based on their login status and subscription level, allowing for both free and premium user experiences.
+-   **App Preferences:** Allowing users to customize their mobile application experience through theme selection (including light/dark modes) and recording quality adjustments.
+-   **Legal & Help Access:** Providing direct access to support resources, privacy policies, and terms of service within the mobile application.

     The functionalities explicitly outside the scope of the AudioScholar software for its initial release include:

 -   **Real-time Transcription:** Excluding real-time**,** live transcription of lectures.
 While the system records lectures in real-time, it does not provide immediate text transcription during the lecture.
 Summarization processes are applied post-lecture to ensure accuracy and resource efficiency, focusing on summarizing the audio content rather than providing live text transcripts.
 -   **iOS Mobile Platform Support:** Limiting initial mobile application development to the Android platform.
 Support for the iOS mobile platform is deferred and considered for future development phases.